Searsmen Marching to

 The man who led Sears' way back from the path littered with corpses of smaller competitors, such as Grant's and Korvette's, was Edward R. Telling.
 Katz casts Telling in the mold of Sears, Rosenwald, and Wood, and his account makes clear that the word "revolution" in the book's subtitle is no exaggeration.

 Under Telling, Sears drastically cut its staff.
 In one early-retirement incentive program alone, nearly 1,500 senior executives left in what amounted to a purge of an entire generation of managers.
-The parent company also asserted control over pricing, personnel, store design, and promotions; Sears' retail system, renowned for its lack of control, was eventually so meticulously linked to the Sears Tower in Chicago that the president of the merchant operation could, with the touch of a finger, tell what had sold on any aisle in any Sears store the previous day.
+The parent company also asserted control over pricing, personnel, store design, and promotions; Sears' retail system, renowned for its lack of control, was eventually so meticulously linked to the Sears Tower in Chicago that the president of the merchant operation could, with the touch of a finger, learn what had sold on any aisle in any Sears store the previous day.

 Just as important was Telling's expansion into the financial-services sector through the purchase of the real-estate brokers Coldwell Banker and the investment house Dean Witter.
 Adding such firms to its own huge credit and insurance operations accelerated Sears' transformation from a store that sold goods to one that sold services.
 The effects of the turnaround could be measured in the changes in Telling's reputation; Gallaghers Presidents' Report, which had named Telling one of the nation's 12 worst executives in 1978, named him one of the 12 best in 1981.

 The shift from lawn mowers and swing sets to stocks was not a departure from Sears' traditional role, but an extension of it.
 Sears had become the seventh largest corporation in the world by perfecting the mass merchandiser's "humbling of the goods," enabling the ordinary family to live like the rich (even if they had to do it on credit).
-The new Sears was built out of the company's network of stores, computer links, and credit operations, and was headed toward what Katz calls "the consummate synergy—a house bought from Coldwell Banker, insured by All-state, stocked by Sears goods, financed by Sears mortgage brokers, who raised the money from mortgage securities sold to the public by Dean Witter."
-The dream recalled the earlier Sears, which had pioneered in extending credit to plain folks when the banks shunned it as too risky.
+The new Sears was built out of the company's network of stores, computer links, and credit operations, and was headed toward what Katz calls "the consummate synergy—a house bought from Coldwell Banker, insured by Allstate, stocked by Sears goods, and financed by Sears mortgage brokers, who raised the money from mortgage securities sold to the public by Dean Witter."
+The dream recalled the earlier Sears, which had pioneered in extending credit to plain folks when the banks shunned them as too risky.

 The sight of Sears running to catch up with the rest of the 20th century fascinated analysts and sometimes scared the hell out of its own people.
 The company's sheer size was a burden.
 So was its culture.
 Sears employees had long enjoyed the rollicking free enterprise that had been allowed to flourish, which made old-timers particularly resentful of change.

 Managing a company that has thrived because it has been essentially unmanaged will always be a tricky task.
 When such a company is in the business of selling, well, as Katz puts it: Retail organizations are "peculiarly ruled by their states of mind . . . dependent upon a mass plan to make the system work."
-The problem for Sears' top executives was not just how to make the company obey, but how to make it believe.
+The problem for Sears' top executives was not just how to make the new version of the company obey, but how to make it believe.

 The Big Store is a management tract of sorts, albeit an unconventional one.
 Phil Purcell, the "bright-button" management consultant who helped Telling devise the crushing of the old order, explained to Katz that structure is seldom the problem at struggling firms, that personality has a profound impact on policy, and that the real aim of management in many large organizations is to avoid responsibility for error.